smajidy/smajidy.github.io/README.md

 Research descriptions distinguish completed results from current directions.
 Attribute individual roles only when established, not inferred from author order.
 The approved Nature collaboration wording and connected research narrative are grounded in the owner-supplied Faculty Research Statement V6 (Waterloo).
 Keep completed work distinct from cooling, state-preparation and other prospective directions.
 The private research statement itself is not included in the public repository.

 Keep Selected recent talks after the education/career timeline and before Selected honours in Background & CV, not in Research.
 Keep it short and accurately labelled as invited or contributed.
 Recording links are optional.
 Repeated titles are retained rather than rewritten to suggest different research.
-The entry labelled “PQTC 2026, Princeton” is an upcoming invited talk on 22 October; remove the upcoming qualifier after delivery.
+The entry labelled “PQTC 2026, Princeton” is dated 22 October.
+Keep the date and invited-talk label; the owner does not use a separate forthcoming qualifier.
 Keep event and location labels separate, including “YQI Seminar, Yale”.
 The gallery and full CV can retain older appearances omitted from the homepage selection.

 Selected honours show award years; the career timeline shows funding periods.
-All honours use one consistent two-line structure: the official linked award name first in dark type, followed by a plain-language award type and awarding body in muted type.
+All honours use one consistent structure: the official linked award name first in dark type, followed by the awarding body and CV-aligned distinction.
+Fellowship values are CAD totals with duration; the Banting rank is field-specific and not an overall national ranking.
+Retain the Brodie co-recipient qualification.
 Do not invent new official titles or add selective prestige claims.
 IQC's award is described as a graduate research award because its published eligibility is not restricted to doctoral students.

 To adjust animation speed, change `duration` (milliseconds) in `assets/js/site-intro.js`.
 Leave `timelineDuration` and all choreography keyframes unchanged so every phase speeds up uniformly.
 Keep reduced-motion, immediate user-interruption, navigation and replay behaviour intact.
 Refresh the script cache token in `_includes/site-intro.html` after changes.

 Teaching and mentoring copy uses the owner-supplied September 2026 account.
 It identifies independent fourth-year instruction, the 4.8/5 evaluation with its 97% response rate, six students supported into IQC internships, and graduate mentoring at Maryland.
 The textbook feature describes documented international teaching use, without claiming it is the universally standard textbook; source-only notes in `_pages/about.md` record the course references.
 Keep student support distinct from claims of causing PhD enrolment.
 Do not convert anticipated departmental adoption into an established result.
 Unentangled is a former organisation and is described in the past tense.
 Use “Mikhail D. Lukin” in the homepage biography; retain author initials in citations.
-A public syllabus or representative assignment can be linked once a suitable file and permission are available.
-No fabricated example or empty download placeholder is included.
+Syllabi and assignments are reserved for the owner’s private application package, not the public website.
+No teaching-material download or empty placeholder is included.

 ## Images